How to Install Telnet on Debian 13, 12 and 11

 sudo apt install telnet telnetd

-Debian 13 and 12 map telnetd to inetutils-telnetd and install inetutils-inetd.
-Debian 11 instead uses openbsd-inetd.
+Debian 13 (Trixie) and Debian 12 (Bookworm) map telnetd to inetutils-telnetd and install inetutils-inetd.
+Debian 11 (Bullseye) instead uses openbsd-inetd.
 That package split is why the next enablement step differs by release.

 Enable the Telnet Service on Debian 13 and 12

-On Debian 13 and 12, inetutils-inetd.service stays inactive until it sees an enabled entry that starts at column 1 in /etc/inetd.conf.
-The packaged Telnet line keeps a leading space, so remove that space once and restart the service.
+On Debian 13 and 12, inetutils-inetd.service stays inactive until the Telnet entry is enabled in /etc/inetd.conf.
+The packaged line starts as #<off># telnet, so enable it with update-inetd and restart the service.

 sudo systemctl restart inetutils-inetd.service